Lever: Compound lever

 A compound lever comprises several levers acting in series: the resistance from one lever in a system of levers acts as effort for the next, and thus the applied force is transferred from one lever to the next.
-Examples of compound levers include scales, nail clippers and piano keys.
+Examples of compound levers include scales, nail clippers, and piano keys.

-The malleus, incus and stapes are small bones in the middle ear, connected as compound levers, that transfer sound waves from the eardrum to the oval window of the cochlea.
+The malleus, incus, and stapes are small bones in the middle ear, connected as compound levers, that transfer sound waves from the eardrum to the oval window of the cochlea.

 Law of the lever

-The lever is a movable bar that pivots on a fulcrum attached to a fixed point.
+The lever is a bar that pivots on a point or hinge(fulcrum) attached to a fixed point.
 The lever operates by applying forces at different distances from the fulcrum, or a pivot.

 As the lever rotates around the fulcrum, points farther from this pivot move faster than points closer to the pivot.
 Therefore, a force applied to a point farther from the pivot must be less than the force located at a point closer in, because power is the product of force and velocity.

-If a and b are distances from the fulcrum to points A and B and the force FA applied to A is the input and the force FB applied at B is the output, the ratio of the velocities of points A and B is given by a/b, so we have the ratio of the output force to the input force, or mechanical advantage, is given by:
+If a and b are distances from the fulcrum to points A and B and the force FA applied to A is the input and the force FB applied at B is the output, the ratio of the velocities of points A and B is given by a/b, so the ratio of the output force to the input force, or mechanical advantage, is given by:

 This is the law of the lever, which was proven by Archimedes using geometric reasoning.
 It shows that if the distance a from the fulcrum to where the input force is applied (point A) is greater than the distance b from fulcrum to where the output force is applied (point B), then the lever amplifies the input force.
 On the other hand, if the distance a from the fulcrum to the input force is less than the distance b from the fulcrum to the output force, then the lever reduces the input force.

 The use of velocity in the static analysis of a lever is an application of the principle of virtual work.